-Wrapping CHRISTMAS presents gave me an idea of how to do the corners.
-Christmas wrapping is a skill set I already have :-D
+Wrapping CHRISTMAS presents gave me an idea of how to do the corners :-D

-I found some scraps just right, a long piece 2" wide with red apples, this red and white fabric that was 5" wide, a bit of black with apples on it, and quite a big red piece with little white hearts, plenty for the back and binding of the potholders.
+I found some scraps just right, a long piece 2" wide with red apples, some red and white fabric that was 5" wide, a bit of black with apples on it, and quite a big red piece with little white hearts, plenty for the back and binding.

-I designed the perfect pattern to use the available fabric...
+I designed the perfect pattern to make use of the available fabric...

 Thought of great way to fix it and make it even better!

-Cut the apple pieces 1/2 inch shorter and my fix didn't work.
-If this keeps up long enough we'll end up with a pile of scraps.
+So I cut the apple pieces 1/2 inch shorter, and then my fix didn't work.
+If this keeps up long enough I'll end up with a pile of scraps.

 Sulked, went to bed.